x64dbg/docs/gui/menus/Debug.rst

 Pause
 -----

-Try to pause the debuggee when it is running.
+Try to pause the debuggee when it is running, or try to stop animation.
 The command for this action is :doc:`../../commands/debug-control/pause`.

 -------
 Restart